Strange Tales: Monsters and sorcerers

 The anthology switched to superheroes during the Silver Age of Comic Books, retaining the sci-fi, suspense and monsters as backup features for a time.
 Strange Tales' first superhero, in 12- to 14-page stories, was the Fantastic Four's Human Torch, Johnny Storm, beginning in #101 (Oct.
 1962).
 Here, Johnny still lived with his elder sister, Susan Storm, in fictional Glenview, Long Island, New York, where he continued to attend high school and, with youthful naivete, attempted to maintain his "secret identity" (later retconned to reveal that his friends and neighbors knew of his dual identity from Fantastic Four news reports, but simply played along).
 Supporting characters included Johnny's girlfriend, Doris Evans.
-Ayers took over the penciling after 10 issues, later followed by original Golden Age Human Torch creator Carl Burgos and others, with Superman co-creator Jerry Siegel scripting issues #112–113 (Sept.–Oct.
+Ayers took over the penciling after 10 issues, later followed by original Golden Age Human Torch creator Carl Burgos and others, with Jerry Siegel scripting issues #112–113 (Sept.–Oct.
 1963) under the pseudonym "Joe Carter".
 The Fantastic Four made occasional cameo appearances, and the Thing became a co-star with #123 (Aug.
 1964).
 Strange Tales Annual #2 (1963) featured the first team-up of Spider-Man and the Human Torch.

 The title became a "split book" with the introduction of sorcerer Doctor Strange, by Lee and Ditko.
 This 9- to 10-page feature debuted in #110 (July 1963), and after an additional story and then skipping two issues returned permanently with #114.
-Ditko's surrealistic mystical landscapes and increasingly head-trippy visuals helped make the feature a favorite of college students, according to Lee himself.
-Eventually, as co-plotter and later sole plotter, in the "Marvel Method", Ditko would take Strange into ever-more-abstract realms.
+Ditko's surreal mystical landscapes and increasingly head-trippy visuals helped make the feature a favorite of college students, according to Lee himself.
+Eventually, as co-plotter and later sole plotter, in the "Marvel Method", Ditko would take Strange into more abstract realms.
 Adversaries for the new hero included Baron Mordo introduced in issue #111 (Aug.
 1963) and Dormammu in issue #126 (Nov.
 1964).
 Clea, who would become a longtime love interest for Doctor Strange, was also introduced in issue #126.

 Lee and Ditko interacted less and less as each went their separate creative ways.
-The storyline culminated with the introduction, in issue #138 (Oct.
-1965), of Eternity, the personification of the universe.
+The storyline culminated with the introduction of Eternity, the personification of the universe, in issue #138 (Oct.
+1965).
 Issue #146 (July 1966) was Ditko's final bow on the series.
 Bill Everett succeeded him through #152 (January 1967), followed by Marie Severin (self-inked for four issues before being inked by Herb Trimpe in some of his earliest Marvel work).
 Another cosmic entity, the Living Tribunal, was introduced during Severin's run, in issue #157.
 Dan Adkins took over penciling duties from #161 (Oct.
 1967) to the final issue, #168 (May 1968).